CollinErickson/MVP2005/HowIMadeThis.md

 Update the screenshots and text in the README.md file, then build the HTML file.
 Commit and push.

 1. Tag the release on GitHub with the new memory card file.
+Make sure the .ps2 file is added to the release.

-1. Share online.
+1. Share online (Reddit and Discord).